-G. Report suspicious behavior and indications of device tampering or substitution to the PCI team at email@example.com.
+G. Report suspicious behavior and indications of device tampering or replacement of devices to the PCI team at email@example.com.

 V. TRANSMISSION of Sensitive Authentication Data and Cardholder Data

-B. Unencrypted PANs must never be sent by end-user messaging technologies (e.g., e-mail or instant messaging).
+B. Encrypted PANs are secure with encryption and unreadable during transmission of sensitive cardholder data.
+Unencrypted PANs must never be sent by end-user messaging technologies (e.g., e-mail or instant messaging).

-D. No material containing cardholder data may leave the premises of the school/unit that accepted it for processing.
+D. No material containing cardholder data may leave the schools/business units that accepted it for processing.

 VI.
 DESTRUCTION of Sensitive Authentication Data and Cardholder Data

-B. If storage of cardholder data is necessary for business or legal purposes, portable media used to store cardholder data, including hard-copy material, must be stored in a locked cabinet.
-All electronic cardholder data must be encrypted and password protected.
+C. If storage of cardholder data is necessary for business or legal purposes, portable media used to store cardholder data, including hard-copy material, must be stored in a locked cabinet.
+All electronic cardholder data must be encrypted and password-protected.